bekiralti/reverseproxy/README.md

 > Add docker to your user group in order to execute docker commands without sudo, e.g.: `sudo useradd -aG docker $USER`.
 > Reboot your machine or relogin to make this change effective.

-Second of all, you will need to download this repository.
+Second of all, download this repository.
 One way is to type in your terminal the following command:

 ```shell
 git clone https://github.com/bekiralti/reverseproxy.git